flux-framework/flux-core/doc/man3/flux_future_get.rst

 :func:`flux_future_get` accesses the result of a fulfilled future.
-If the future is not yet fulfilled, it calls :func:`flux_future_wait_for` internally with a negative *timeout*, causing it to block until the future is fulfilled.
-A pointer to the result is assigned to *result* (caller must NOT free), or -1 is returned if the future was fulfilled with an error.
+If the future is not yet fulfilled, it calls :func:`flux_future_wait_for` internally with a negative :var:`timeout`, causing it to block until the future is fulfilled.
+A pointer to the result is assigned to :var:`result` (caller must NOT free), or -1 is returned if the future was fulfilled with an error.

-:func:`flux_future_then` sets up a continuation callback *cb* that is called with opaque argument *arg* once the future is fulfilled.
+:func:`flux_future_then` sets up a continuation callback :var:`cb` that is called with opaque argument :var:`arg` once the future is fulfilled.
 The continuation will normally use :func:`flux_future_get` or a class-specific access function to obtain the result from the future container without blocking.
 The continuation may call :func:`flux_future_destroy` or :func:`flux_future_reset`.
-If *timeout* is non-negative, the future must be fulfilled within the specified amount of time or the timeout fulfills it with an error (errno set to ETIMEDOUT).
+If :var:`timeout` is non-negative, the future must be fulfilled within the specified amount of time or the timeout fulfills it with an error (:var:`errno` set to ETIMEDOUT).

-:func:`flux_future_wait_for` blocks until the future is fulfilled, or *timeout* (if non-negative) expires.
-This function may be called multiple times, with different values for *timeout*.
-If the timeout expires before the future is fulfilled, an error is returned (errno set to ETIMEDOUT) but the future remains unfulfilled.
-If *timeout* is zero, function times out immediately if the future has not already been fulfilled.
+:func:`flux_future_wait_for` blocks until the future is fulfilled, or :var:`timeout` (if non-negative) expires.
+This function may be called multiple times, with different values for :var:`timeout`.
+If the timeout expires before the future is fulfilled, an error is returned (:var:`errno` set to ETIMEDOUT) but the future remains unfulfilled.
+If :var:`timeout` is zero, function times out immediately if the future has not already been fulfilled.

 :func:`flux_future_reset` unfulfills a future, invalidating any result stored